Mission Foods

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $250,000 based on a weekly sales average of $13,810, this places the business at a selling ratio of approximately 18:1.
+The selling price of this route is $104,000 and based on a weekly sales average of $7,825 the selling ratio is 13.3:1.

 Do I have to pay for inventory or purchase product up front?